WSJ's 'six myths about renewables': More good news

 Plus, the PTC more than pays for itself in local, state and federal taxes over the life of wind project, allowed wind to drive $25 billion in private investment in our economy last year alone, and has helped wind build a whole new American manufacturing sector supporting thousands of jobs.

 Wind power is used throughout the day, and in many coastal areas wind output is highest when electricity demand is highest.
 Every amount of produced wind energy is valuable, as it displaces the most costly and dirty power plants that are currently online.

 More on Myth #4

-Keith Johnson essentially hits the nail on its head.
-With new technology, grid improvements, and a greater diversity in areas where wind power is being produced, wind energy’s reliability continues to improve.
+Keith is on target in correcting this myth, with new technology, grid improvements, and a greater diversity in areas where wind power is being produced, wind energy’s reliability continues to improve.
 Wind curtailment in Texas will have fallen from 17% a few years ago to 4% last year to approximately zero by the end of this year.
 And, the more wind power that states take advantage of, the greater the economic and environmental benefits.

 For example, U.S. Department of Energy data conclusively show that states that have ramped up their wind energy production over the last several years, like Colorado and Texas, have seen major reductions in air pollution (and CO2) emissions, and every independent utility system operator that has looked at the issue has found that adding wind energy to the grid results in significant reductions in fossil fuel use and emissions.

 Collectively, installed U.S. wind power avoid avoids equals nearly 100 million metric tons of carbon emissions annually – that’s enough to take 18 million cars off the road.